ZeroIntensity/pointers.py/docs/cpython_bindings.md

 # CPython ABI Bindings

-There is currently limited support for most of the CPython ABI.
+Pointers.py provides bindings out of the box for most of the CPython ABI.

 The ABI follows the naming convention of `Py<namespace>_<method>`, so you may use one by importing the namespace from pointers.py: